Editor-in-chief of the financial Tehran morning newspaper Asia

 In his youth and prior to the 1979 Islamic Revolution, Rahmatollah Jamshidi Larijani, known as Iraj Jamshidi, was one of 12 members of a Marxist group that included well-known figures such as Khosrow Golesorkhi and Keramat Daneshian.

 Jamshidi’s time in prison was cut short by the 1979 revolution, when he was released.
-After his release Jamshidi went into journalism, and in December 2001 was granted the permit to publish Asia with his wife Saghi Begherinia as the managing editor.
+After his release Jamshidi, went into journalism and in December 2001, was granted the permit to publish Asia with his wife Saghi Bagherinia as the managing editor.